Beltane visit to The Bach Centre

 Posted by Emma Leafe on

-the bach centre oxford - picture of the cottageSome of my own Earth initiation story is rooted in such concepts, as my mother, a keen homeopath, healed my childhood illness with herblore of the poison plants in homeopathic does.
-Dr Bach was not surprisingly a homeopath (he had the very same book my mother had, on his preserved bookshelf upon my visit).
+the bach centre oxford - picture of the cottageSome of my own Earth initiation story is rooted in such concepts, as my mother, a keen homeopath, healed my childhood illness with herblore of the poison plants in homeopathic doses.
+Dr Bach was not surprisingly a homeopath (he had the very same book my mum had, on his preserved bookshelf upon my visit).
 He was also a writer of energetic principles: he saw that the key, to healing much of the sickness people endured, was by actually seeking out and treating its root cause - not just treating the symptoms.
-This is quite an Eastern perspective and progressive for the time.
+This is quite an ancient perspective, as modern medicine focuses mostly on treating symptoms, instead of balancing the organism as a whole.
 Surprising to also learn, he was a British medical doctor and bacteriologist, with a previous practice on Harley Street and the hospitals of London.
 So he could clearly bridge the two worlds beautifully.

 Flower remedies & Natural Incense